mlrawlings/instrumitter/README.md

         value,          // return value
         error,          // error, if one was thrown time,           // time return was called
-        elapsedTime     // time since the invocation of the function }
+        elapsed     // time since the invocation of the function }
 }
 ```